mosmeh/beek/README.md

 ### Math and special constants

 - `π` (`pi`) and `e`
-- `ans` and `_` store the last result.
+- `ans` and `_` store the last result

 ## Development

-beek's web version is made with WebAssembly.
+`beek`'s web version is made with WebAssembly.
 The following commands will build the Rust codes, convert them to WebAssembly, and opens the web version in the browser.

 ```sh
 npm install